-All conduct and disciplinary proceedings involving students, whether the conduct is reported to have occurred on or off campus, as appropriate, shall provide a prompt, fair and impartial investigation and resolution by officials who have received annual training on the nature of the types of cases they are handling, on how to conduct a trauma-informed investigation and hearing in a manner that protects the safety of victims and promotes accountability.
+All conduct and disciplinary proceedings involving students, whether the conduct is reported to have occurred on or off campus, as appropriate, shall provide a prompt, fair and impartial investigation and resolution by university officials.
+The officials will, at a minimum, receive annual training on the issues related to dating violence, domestic violence, sexual assault, and stalking, as well as how to conduct an investigation and hearing process that protects the safety of victims and promotes accountability.
 Determination of responsibility for violating the Code of Student Conduct is made using the preponderance of the evidence standard (which means that it is more likely than not that the alleged misconduct occurred).

-In all student proceedings, including any related meetings, both the respondent and the complainant are entitled to the same opportunities to have others present including the right to be accompanied by an advisor and a support person of their choice.
-Both the respondent and complainant shall simultaneously be informed in writing of the outcome of the proceedings, the procedures for appealing the results and of case progression through the conduct process, including notice of final outcome.
-Disclosure of the outcome shall be made to both parties unconditionally, simultaneously and each shall be free to share or not share the details with any third parties.
+In all student proceedings, including any related meetings, both the respondent and the complainant are entitled to the same opportunities to have others present, including the right to be accompanied by an advisor and a support person of their choice.
+Both the respondent and complainant shall simultaneously be informed in writing of the outcome of the proceedings, the procedures for appealing the results, and of case progression through the conduct process, including notice of final outcome.
+Disclosure of the outcome shall be made to both parties unconditionally, simultaneously, and each shall be free to share or not share the details with any third parties.